devlucasmends/masterclass_desafios/README.md

 # Challenge 04 (Finished)

     The objective of this challenge is to create a dart code capable of verifying whether a given cpf is valid.

+# Challenge 05 (Finished)

+    The objective of this challenge is to create a function to choose the Mario game character to play using object-oriented concepts.